The Dreggs: 2023–2024: Increasing popularity and Caught in a Reverie

 The Dreggs were the first feature artist for Triple J Unearthed in 2024 further increasing their growth and reach.

 In November and December 2023 the Dreggs appeared at their first Triple J sponsored music festival, Spilt Milk and performed at Canberra, Gold Coast, Ballarat and Perth.

 In February 2024 the duo released their single "Places" on Triple J. A couple of days later they announced their upcoming debut album titled Caught in a Reverie, which features 12 tracks and will be released on 26 April 2024.
 To support the album the duo announced album launch parties in parts of Queensland and Victoria.
 The duo also announced a UK/EU tour to support the album, as well as another tour throughout Australia and New Zealand.

 The duo was announced as one of the acts to perform at Australian music festival, Splendour in the Grass in July 2024, their first appearance at the festival.
 However the major festival was cancelled merely weeks after ticket went on sale.
 The duo revealed they were set to perform on the main stage and were publicly vocal on the impacts this cancellation has on the Australian music scene with Macrae stating "For everything to get cancelled in the blink of an eye, it's terrifying".

 The duo released their fourth single from their album titled "Peeps with the Goods" on 22 March 2024, the track has Australian artist Matt Corby credited as a writer and producer for the track.

 On 26 April 2024 the duo released their debut album Caught in a Reverie, which features 12 tracks.

 2025: The Art of Uncommon Practice

-On 2 May 2024, the duo announced their second studio album The Art of Uncommon Practice.
-It was preceded by the singles "Stay the Night", "We Don't Talk" and "Get Knocked Down", and released on 25 July 2025.